-It is important not to focus on the weaknesses or needs of a community.
-Again, the felt need concept, as referred to earlier, helps us as community developers to focus on the desires of the community residents.
-The priority is the thoughts and dreams of the community itself.
-What the people themselves believe should be the focus.
-Asset-based community development focuses on the assets of a community and building upon them.
-When fused together through Christian Community Development, they can have extremely positive results.
+When practicing Christian Community Development, it is important not to focus on the weaknesses or needs of a community.
+Rather, the priority should be the thoughts and dreams of the community itself and what the community members believe should be the focus.
+Asset-based community development (ABCD) focuses on identifying the assets of a community and then building upon them.
+When fused together with Christian Community Development, ABCD can have extremely positive results.

-After a community has decided where they want to focus some of their attention, it is then directed to the means with which they themselves can bring this about.
-What qualities, talents, and abilities does the community have that can help solve these problems?
-The focus is on the community members seeing themselves as the solution to the problem, not some government program or outside group that is going to be their salvation.
+In Christian Community Development, it is the community members themselves that decide on areas for growth.
+After a community has decided where to focus attention, they then collaborate to determine the means with which they themselves can bring about this desired growth.
+Christian Community Development practitioners ask, what qualities, talents, and abilities does my community have that can help promote community growth?
+Their focus is on community members seeing themselves as assets and as part of the solution to community challenges.

 Dive Deeper into CCD by learning from our amazing practitioners!